 A. Into the image of God’s Son

-2 Corinthians 3:7-8, If the ministry of death, in letters engraved on stones, came with glory, so that the sons of Israel could not look intently at the face of Moses because of the glory of his face, fading as it was, how will the ministry of the Spirit fail to be even more with glory?
+2 Corinthians 3:7-8, “If the ministry of death.”
+What is the ministry of death?
+That’s actually the Law of Moses.
+That’s what he calls it, the ministry of condemnation, because they couldn’t live by it without the spirit that we have.
+If the ministry of death, which was in letters engraved on stones, if that came with glory, Moses’ glory, so that the sons of Israel cannot look intently at the face of Moses because of the glory of this face, fading as it was, how will the ministry of the Spirit fail to be even more with glory?

 B. The Holy Spirit is God’s presence

 God has a purpose.
 God has meaning, and purpose, and an intent.
 God is doing something, and He’s doing something for a reason.
 “For those whom He foreknew, He predestined to become conformed,” That’s change, “To the image of His Son, so that he would be the firstborn among many brethren.”
 Notice this, “And those whom He justified, He also glorified.”